image of wood-destroying pests in the uk

 Understanding Pests and Moisture

-Moisture plays a crucial role in the survival and prosperity of many life forms, and pests are no exception.
+Moisture is crucial in the survival and prosperity of many life forms, and pests are no exception.
 Many pests need moisture for hydration, reproduction, and sometimes even food.
-Dark and damp areas often harbour fungi, bacteria, and other microscopic organisms, which provide a feast for certain pests.
+Dark and damp areas often harbour fungi, bacteria, and other microscopic organisms, which provide a feast for specific pests.
 The combination of moisture, food, and shelter makes these humid corners irresistible to pests, turning your home into their paradise.

 Common Pests Attracted to Moisture